IDIAMath/WP-MATH-MA/docs/2D_function_hessian.md

 ### Question Text
 +	“Find a point with certain properties of the Hessian at this point”
-+	JSXGraph applet using the functions and variables defined in Question variables plotting the randomized function and displaying the Taylor-Approximation in a point of freely adjustable x,y-coordinates
++	JSXGraph applet using the functions and variables defined in **Question variables** plotting the randomized function and displaying the Taylor-Approximation in a point of freely adjustable x,y-coordinates
 +	`[[input:ans1]]` at the end of JSXGraph code to allow input of an answer of the student
 +	`[[validation:ans1]]` checking of answer

+#### Question text code

 ```javascript